EpicOrange/riichi_advanced/documentation/WIP_base.md

 ## Calls

 One a tile has been discarded, often the next player in turn continues by drawing their tile.
 However, this process can be interrupted by calling the discarded tile.
-There are three possible calls on discarded tiles:
+There are four possible calls on discarded tiles:

 - __Chow/Chii/Sheung__: If you are next in turn order, and the discarded tile completes a __sequence__, instead of drawing a tile you may claim the discard and set aside the completed sequence.
 Then you must discard a tile as usual.
 All tiles set aside are considered part of your hand, but are visible to all and cannot be discarded.
 - __Pung/Pon__: Even if you are not next in turn order, if the discarded tile completes a __triplet__, you may claim the discard and set aside the completed triplet.
 Pung overrides chow, and also changes the turn order (it becomes your turn to discard).
 Like with chow, all tiles set aside are considered part of your hand, but are visible to all and cannot be discarded.
-- __Kong/Kan/Gong__: If you have a triplet of the discarded tile in hand, you may call kong to claim the discard and set aside the completed __quad__, which is considered to be a triplet for winning purposes.
+- __Kong/Kan/Gong__: Even if you are not next in turn order, if you have a triplet of the discarded tile in hand, you may call kong to claim the discard and set aside the completed __quad__, which is considered to be a triplet for winning purposes.
 It becomes your turn, and you draw a replacement tile from the back of the wall.
 We will go into detail about kong and quads in a bit.
+- __Hu/Ron/Mah Jongg__: Even if you are not next in turn order, if the discarded tile completes a __hand__, you may claim the discard and reveal your entire hand.
+You win the round.

+Multiple calls upon the same discarded tile are resolved by priority; Hu takes priority over Kong and Pung, which takes priority over Chow.
+Multiple Hu calls are resolved in some variants by the player next in turn order; but in other variants both players win.

 As soon as you call a discard, your hand is considered __open__.